Where to Find the Best Bagels in London

 Inspired by the bagel shops, delis, and corner bodegas of New York City, the Bagel Guys was founded by husband-and-wife team Jordan and Paul.
 Long Island-born Jordan moved to London in 2017 and quickly developed a homesickness for proper New York bagels.

 And so, the Bagel Guys was born.
-Located in the Netil Market in London Fields, the Bagel Guys makes a variety of different types of bagels and they also have a menu of bagel sandwiches, including the BEC (bacon, egg, cheese), a New York City deli classic.
+Located in Well Street and the Netil Market in London Fields.
+The Bagel Guys makes a variety of different types of bagels.
+They also have a menu of bagel sandwiches, including the BEC (bacon, egg, cheese), a New York City deli classic.

 Storefront of The Bagel Guys, one of the best bagels in London, while workers help customers inside.